cosmos/interchain-security/README.md

 The code for CCV is housed under [x/ccv](./x/ccv).
 The `types` folder contains types and related functions that are used by both provider and consumer chains, while the `consumer` module contains the code run by consumer chains and the `provider` module contains the code run by provider chain.

-NOTE: At the moment the testing app may not be functional, please rely on the IBC testing suite to write unit tests for the moment.

 ## Instructions

 **Prerequisites**